jontuk/pychro/README.md

  things which should be improved, including:

 - Proper distutils setup.py build, currently it packages some ad-hoc binaries I have built
-- Support non-default setting values
+- Support non-default settings (e.g. assumes daily cycles)
 - More extensive coverage of the OpenHFT Chronicle functionality

 Enjoy!